Chartered

 Population

-Provides a full range of activities and services year round.
-Major recreation programs include athletics, music, visual arts, dance, drama, day camps, fitness, preschools, outdoor recreation, trips, and special events.
-Programs and services are provided for special populations such as senior citizens and individuals with disabilities.
-The District sponsors the Waukegan Symphony Orchestra and Concert Chorus.
+The District provides a full range of activities and services year round all populations.
+Recreation programs include athletics, music, visual arts, dance, drama, day camps, fitness, preschools, outdoor recreation, trips, and special events.
+The Waukegan Park District partners with many organizations in the community to broaden the scope of services.

 Affiliations